AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 interface InvalidArgumentException extends CacheException {}
 {% endhighlight %}

 ### Problem 1

 The first problem is with the last two interfaces.
-Not only do they not make it clear that they are interfaces, **they pretend to be exception classes**.
-This might provide a minor irritation for anyone implementing the interface, but to the user it should not be a problem.
+They not make it clear that they are interfaces and **they also pretend to be exception classes**.
+This might provide a minor irritation to anyone implementing the interface, but to the user it should not be a problem.
 You can still catch it the same, right?

-**Wrong**

-The extension system in PHP was **designed to be extended**.
-The issue here is that there is no guarantee that a class implenting the 'InvalidArgumentException' interface defined by the proposal will also extend the root 'InvalidArgumentException' class defined by PHP.
+The exception system in PHP was **designed to be extended**.
+The issue here is that there is no guarantee that a class implenting the **InvalidArgumentException** interface defined by the proposal will also extend the root **InvalidArgumentException** class defined by PHP.

 This leads to the ridiculous situation where the following situation is not only plausible, but completely in agreement with the specification:

-{% highlight php %}
+{% highlight php startinline=true %}
 if ($exception instanceof Psr\Cache\InvalidArgumentException and ! $exception instanceof \InvalidArgumentException) {
     echo 'Huh?';
 }